Gaza peace plan: Phase 1: immediate ceasefire and humanitarian actions

-Phase 2: demilitarization and security measures
+Phase 2: demilitarization, security measures, governance and reconstruction

 The proposed strategy includes the destruction of Hamas's offensive weaponry, such as tunnels and military infrastructure, to neutralize their capacity for further violence.
 The statement says that Gaza will be "a de-radicalized terror-free zone that does not pose a threat to its neighbors".
 It also offers amnesty to Hamas members who commit to peaceful coexistence, with safe passage provided for those opting for exile.
 Additionally, a temporary international stabilization force, composed of U.S., Arab, and European personnel, would be deployed to oversee security and facilitate the training of a Palestinian police force, ensuring long-term stability and peace.

-Phase 3: governance and reconstruction

-A Palestinian Committee, led by Palestinian technocrats and supported by an international Board of Peace, is planned to be established in phase 3 to manage day-to-day governance and oversee the rebuilding and repair of infrastructure.
+A National Committee for the Administration of Gaza, led by Palestinian technocrats and supported by an international Board of Peace, is planned to be established in to manage day-to-day governance and oversee the rebuilding and repair of infrastructure.
 Humanitarian aid is to be delivered without interference, with international organizations such as the United Nations and the Red Crescent overseeing its distribution to ensure fairness and efficiency.
 Additionally, efforts are planned to encourage Palestinians to remain in Gaza, offering support to those choosing to stay and rebuild their communities.